IBM/get-your-java-microservice-up-and-running/workshop/exercise-01/README.md

 ### Step 1: Understanding

-In this workshop we run a microservice that has been implemented with Java EE and [Eclipse MicroProfile](https://microprofile.io/).
+In this workshop we run a Microservice that has been implemented with Java EE and [Eclipse MicroProfile](https://microprofile.io/).

-The microservice has been kept as simple as possible, so that it can be used as a starting point for other microservices.
+The Microservice has been kept as simple as possible, so that it can be used as a starting point for other Microservices.
 It contains the following functionality:

 * Image with OpenJ9, OpenJDK, Open Liberty and MicroProfile: [Dockerfile](https://github.com/IBM/cloud-native-starter/blob/master/authors-java-jee/Dockerfile)
 * Maven project: [pom.xml](https://github.com/IBM/cloud-native-starter/blob/master/authors-java-jee/pom.xml)